 “If you see something, say something.”
 We hear this phrase all the time in terms of keeping our community safe from potential dangers.
 As parents, we need to take this same advice to keep our children safe from the risk of suicide and self-harm.
-If you have any concern that your child may be hurting themselves or thinking about suicide, you can click the button below to send an email directly to Daybreak and will receive a reply promptly.
+If you have any concern that your child may be hurting themselves or thinking about suicide, you can send an email directly to Daybreak and will receive a reply promptly.

 Suicide is the 2nd leading cause of death for people 10-18 years old.
 The only more prevalent cause of death were unintentional injury (which includes car accidents, falls, etc).
 This means that more kids and teenagers died from suicide than from cancer, heart disease, birth defects, stroke, pneumonia, influenza and chronic lung disease combined.
 The suicide rate for adolescents and teens has increase steadily since 2010.